 Governments in the countries that have integrated their SHP system and managed to substantially increase coverage have all allocated significant subsidies to the coverage of certain population groups with insufficient contributory capacities (ILO 2019c).
-In Lao PDR, the government shifted to a tax-based financing model, complemented by direct co-payments, at the time of the merger of SHP schemes.
+In Lao PDR, the Government shifted to a tax-based financing model, complemented by direct copayments, at the time of the merger of SHP schemes.
 Under this model, contributions from workers in the informal sector have been replaced by public subsidies that are transferred to the NHI fund on behalf of workers in the informal sector and the poor and vulnerable.

-Through these subsidies, the government managed to scale up the new scheme very quickly and expanded coverage to almost the entire population.
-Indonesia, Rwanda and Vietnam made social insurance enrolment mandatory and subsidized - partially or fully enrolment for low-income groups.
+Through these subsidies, the Government managed to scale up the new scheme very quickly and expanded coverage to almost the entire population.
+Indonesia, Rwanda and Vietnam made social insurance enrolment mandatory and subsidized - partially or fully - enrolment for low-income groups.

-Box 3.
-The example of Indonesia
+Box 4.
+Integrating social health protection systems the example of Indonesia

-Indonesia's social protection system consists of contributory schemes (health insurance and employment insurance programs) and non-contributory schemes (taxfinanced social assistance programmes).
-The national health insurance scheme Jaminan Kesehatan Nasional (JKN) was launched in January 2014 by consolidating previously fragmented health insurance schemes and assistance programs at national and provincial levels (ILO, 2019c).
+Indonesia's social protection system consists of contributory schemes (health insurance employment insurance programs) and non-contributory schemes (tax-financed social assistance programmes).
+The national health insurance scheme Jaminan Kesehatan Nasional (JKN) was launched in January 2014 by consolidating previously fragmented health insurance schemes and assistance programs at national and provincial levels (ILO 2019c).
 An important factor in the launch of the integration national scheme was the pressure to integrate vertical programmes such as HIV/AIDS in a broader approach to financing the health system.
-JKN is funded predominantly by member contributions but also fully subsidizes contributions for the poorest 40% of the population through the health insurance subsidy system.
-In May 2019, JKN covered 83% of the population.
+JKN is funded predominantly by member contributions but also fully subsidizes contributions for the poorest 40 per cent of the population through the health insurance subsidy system.
+In May 2019, JKN covered 83 per cent of the population.